 Religious education (R.E.)

-RE at Barnes follows the Richmond Richmond-Upon-Thames SACRE syllabus.
+RE at Barnes is guided by the Richmond-Upon-Thames SACRE syllabus.
+Please find the SACRE syllabus here.
 At Barnes, teachers promote interfaith understanding by giving children an awareness that they live in a diverse and varied society encompassing many different cultures, faiths and worldviews.
-We also strive to promote pupil’s spiritual, moral, cultural and mental development.
+We also strive to promote pupils’ spiritual, moral, cultural and mental development.

 - Christianity